Keweenaw-Time-Traveler/ktt-api/README.md

 **Request Body Arguments**

+- `"search": string` what the user entered in the search field
+- `"id": string` Marker ID (pipe delimited concatenation of marker lon|lat)
 - `"recnumber": string`
 - `"filters": object`
   - `"date_range": string` if date range selector bar is used
+  - `"photos": boolean` should list include results with photos
+  - `"featured": boolean` should list include results that are featured
   - `"type": string`

 **Response**